jorgeas80/nicar2016-python-testing-debugging-exercises/README.md

 Update the result loader so it catches the `ValueError` and returns an empty list.
 From the traceback, can you see where we should look to fix our code?

+## Unit testing

+Unit testing is named because it involves testing the smallest possible "unit" in your code.
+This usually means a function, procedure or method.
+This ensures that tests run quickly but also encourages us to organize our code in small, reusable pieces where each piece has a clear and specific purpose.

+Consider `ApStyleNumbersTestCase.test_format_cardinal_number` in `tests/test_apstyle.py`:

+    class ApStyleNumbersTestCase(unittest.TestCase):
+        def test_format_cardinal_number(self):
+            self.assertEqual(format_cardinal_number(1), "one")
+            self.assertEqual(format_cardinal_number(10), "10")
+            self.assertEqual(format_cardinal_number(1050), "1,050")
+            self.assertEqual(format_cardinal_number(2000000), "2 million")

+What's the "unit"?

+You can see from the assertions that the test is calling `format_cardinal_number()` with different inputs and comparing the return value with expected results.
+In this test, `format_cardinal_number()` is the "unit" under test.

+## Writing testable code

+  To make our code easily testable, we should break pieces of functionality into separate functions, methods, classes an modules.
+We should strive toward test-driven development, where we write tests first to define the "contract" between our code and its inputs and outputs.
+However, in a newsroom environment, it can sometimes be difficult to rigorously follow disciplined software engineering practices.
+Even when we don't write tests first, or write tests at all, it's a good practice to think about how you would test a piece of code.
+If the answer to that question isn't clear, you might want to refactor the code.

+## Other kinds of testing

+* Integration tests

+## Next steps

+* Mocks
+* Continuous integration

 ## Outputting debugging messages